 Because Filter Forge is the world’s best texture and pattern-generating software, we’ll begin by using one of the filters in its library.
 Then, we’ll explore a similar effect that can be produced using nothing but Photoshop.

 If you’ve watched any of my recent Workbenches, you know how excited I am about Filter Forge.
 Put simply, Filter Forge is the most remarkable creative tool I’ve encountered in years.
 In upcoming Workbenches, I’ll show you even more reasons why I’m so enthusiastic about this product.
-In the meantime, if you’d like to download a a fully functional free trial of Filter Forge, click here.
-When you’re ready to buy, be sure to enter the discount code “ud4Nswev0ySA” during checkout to receive an extraordinary 40% off your order.
+In the meantime, if you’d like to download a fully functional free trial of Filter Forge, visit my Discounts page and click through the Filter Forge link.
+When you’re ready to buy, be sure to enter the discount code ud4Nswev0ySA during checkout to receive an extraordinary 50% off your order.

 Thanks to an unknown contributor for submitting today’s breathtaking egret image.